Communication situations are any kind of situation in which communication takes place.

 Team building meetings are a great way to strengthen the team.
 Here are some tips to make them successful:

-• Lead with intent — Of course, team-building meetings are about socializing with co-workers, but what else do you want from them?
-Maybe you want to integrate new hires or work on certain aspects of the company culture, such as building trust.
-This intent will help you develop better team building activities;
+• Lead with intent.
+Of course, team-building meetings are about socializing with co-workers, but what else do you want from them?
+Maybe you want to integrate certain aspects of the company culture, such as building trust.
+This intent will help you develop better team-building activities.

-• Choose activities that promote collaboration — Learning to work together in a laid-back atmosphere will help your team improve their collaboration in the office as well.
-You can do anything from office trivia to paintball, as long as you have the participants working together.
+• Choose activities that promote collaboration.
+Learning to work together in a laid-back atmosphere will help your team improve their collaboration in the office as well.

 Onboarding meetings